TheWizardsCode/DevLogger/README.md

   2. Click `Generate VersionConstants.cs` in the inspector
   3. Increase the version number in the `DevTest PackageManifestConfig` to represent the next release number (not this release)
   4. Commit the new constants file to Git
-  5. Alongside your working repository checkout the `release/stable` branch of this repo into a directory called `DevLogger-Release` using `git clone --single-branch --branch release/stable git@github.com:TheWizardsCode/DevLogger.git DevLogger-Release`
+  5. [See issue below] Alongside your working repository checkout the `release/stable` branch of this repo into a directory called `DevLogger-Release` using `git clone --single-branch --branch release/stable git@github.com:TheWizardsCode/DevLogger.git DevLogger-Release`
-  6. Click `Export Package Source` in the inspector for the `Release Candidate PackageManifestConfig`
+  6. Click `Export Package Source` in the inspector for the [See issue below] `Release Candidate PackageManifestConfig`
   7. Commit and push the changes in `DevLogger-Release` to GitHub [But SEE BELOW]

 NOTE there is currently a [bug](https://github.com/jeffcampbellmakesgames/unity-package-tools/issues/11) in the package manager tool that prevents the above from working, at least on my machine.
 You can work around the bug with the following steps: